raghavsaboo/data-structures/stacks/readme.md

     </tr>
 </table>

-*Due to **amortized** bounds of Python `list`, a typical call to either of these methods uses constant time, but there is occosionally an O(n) time worst case when an operation causes the list to resize it's internal array.*
+*Due to **amortized** bounds of Python `list`, a typical call to either of these methods uses constant time, but there is occasionally an O(n) time worst case when an operation causes the list to resize it's internal array.*

 Space usage is still O(n).